mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 As long as the overall meeting expenses are covered by paid registrations, sponsorships and other sources of revenue, additional remote participants usually impose very low additional expenses.

-It is not in scope for this document to make suggestions for changing the IETF’s fee structure or overall funding model.
+It is not in scope for this document to make suggestions for changing the IETF's fee structure or overall funding model.
 As defined in the RFC871 it is the IETF LLC’s responsibility to manage IETF’s finances and budget and as such “[t]he IETF LLC is expected to act responsibly so as to minimize risks to IETF participants and to the future of the IETF as a whole, such as financial risks.”
 Further, it is the responsibility of the IETF LLC Board taking agreed principles like the one proposed in this document into account.

+If unlimited free remote participation is determined to adversely affect financial sustainability of the IETF e.g. if the number of paying participants or the cost of free participation emerges to be a signification factor, the LLC might is expected to implement additional measures to manage these costs.
+This document does not and cannot restrict the LLC in its financial responsibility and therefore does not impose any limitation on the use of appropriate measures.
+If the LLC decides to do this, they should make their decision and rationale known to the community and consider community consultation as specified in Section 4.4 of RFC8711 in oder “to obtain consensus-based community input on key issues”.
+As discussed in the next section, assessment of eligibility is difficult and consequently any limit on the number of available free registrations, which likely requires an assessment of eligibility, can cause unfairness and negatively impact openness which should be considered seriously in any LLC decision.
+This document cannot provide guidance on appropriate measures as any measures need to be adapted to the specific problem in a specific situation in order to minimise both the financial risk as well as its impact on openness and inclusivity.

 If unlimited free remote participation is determined to adversely affect financial sustainability of the IETF e.g. if the number of paying participants or the cost of free participation emerges to be a signification factor, the LLC is expected to implement additional measures to manage these costs.
 This document does not and cannot restrict the LLC in its financial responsibility and therefore does not impose any limitation on the use of appropriate measures.